 I feel like Beatrice in Much Ado About Nothing, tricked into loving a man that she hated.
 That’s not to say that I love Christian Grey—I don’t even know him really, but as I stand here looking at Grey House and knowing that he’s there, for some reason I can’t shake the feeling of being in his arms.

 Shit!
 Is she torturing me on purpose?
-I have never been itching to get into this group thing before, but I have to see her.
+I’ve never been itching to get to this group thing before, but I have to see her.
 She has to talk to me tonight.
 For one thing, this is the sixth session and I need to know what she’s going to do.
 But most of all, I need to know how she felt about my feeble attempt at an apology since she hasn’t said anything.
 I’m sitting impatiently in this room again, waiting for her to arrive.
 I don’t bother mulling around, and just sit down and go through the hundreds of emails that I seem to accumulate during any given day.
 I look again at the information that Welch has sent me on Greta Ellison’s financials.
-Sure enough, there was a $20,000 deposit into her account on the day that we met and $30,000 deposit the next Monday… both from Elena.
+Sure enough, there was a $20,000 deposit into her account on the day that she and I met and a $30,000 deposit the next Monday… both from Elena.
 It’s not unusual for Elena to reward her girls, but this doesn’t usually happen until after the contract is signed and Elena has been paid her finder’s fee.
 And $50,000?
 Elena knows I take very good care of my subs, so what’s with the padding of the account?
-I don’t know what’s going on, but I have a bad feeling about it—especially since I’ve never heard of this girl before, and with her special tastes and skills, she would have surely been a commodity in my circle.
+I don’t know what’s going on, but I suddenly have a really bad feeling about it—especially since I’ve never heard of this girl before, and with her special tastes and skills, she would have surely been a commodity in my circle.

 I almost hate for the ladies to start arriving because I know there’s going to be the mad dash for seating when they get here.
 I make sure to pay no attention when they do.
 I notice at least ten emails from Elena as I scroll through my blackberry.
 I still take issue with her and this revelation about Elliot.
 I’m not quite sure what to make of it, but I have an appointment with Flynn tomorrow so I’ll run it by him.
 I figure I had better get in some sessions with him soon since it’s possible I could be spending some time in the pokey!